 Parma, Italy (2015)

-Located in the north of Italy, Parma and its territory are universally known for its incomparable gastronomic heritage that offers products to the whole world, such as Parmigiano Reggiano (Parmesan cheese) and Prosciutto di Parma (Parma ham), basic ingredients for numerous recipes.
+Located in the north of Italy, Parma and its territory are universally known for their incomparable gastronomic heritage that offers products to the whole world, such as Parmigiano Reggiano (Parmesan cheese) and Prosciutto di Parma (Parma ham), basic ingredients for numerous recipes.

-Parma’s agri-food sector is represented throughout the food production chain, from the cultivation of raw materials to the promotion of cuisine through events, gastronomy schools and food museums.
+Parma’s agri-food sector is represented throughout the food production chain, from the cultivation of raw materials to the promotion of cuisine through events, gastronomy schools, and food museums.

-The city is also famous for its tourist spots, such as the Cathedral of Parma, the National Gallery and the Palazzo della Pilotta.
+The city is also famous for its tourist spots, such as the Cathedral of Parma, the National Gallery, and the Palazzo della Pilotta.

 Phuket, Thailand (2015)